 Whether low tone or high tone, everybody ends up doing the same thing, but how you get there and the order you do things in depends on where your muscles start out.

-What's your approach to treating urge incontinence?
+What's a pelvic floor PT's approach to treating urge incontinence?

-JEFFREY-THOMAS: From an urge incontinence standpoint, we start by looking at lifestyle factors.
+GBU: From an urge incontinence standpoint, we start by looking at lifestyle factors.
 So if you're drinking a lot of bladder irritants, or if you have dysfunctional voiding habits (for example, you're going every hour to try to stay ahead of it).

-Regarding lifestyle factors, like bladder irritants, the patient needs to commit to making changes, which I know can be hard.
+Regarding lifestyle factors, like bladder irritants, the patient needs to commit to making changes, which we know can be hard.
 But incremental changes can help.
 So instead of giving up coffee altogether, you work towards an overall reduction in consumption over time.

 When it comes to dysfunctional voiding habits, we work on different techniques to say, "Okay, when we get the urge to go, how do we talk to the bladder?"
-So I take them through different urge suppression techniques depending on where their muscles are to start out (again, low tone vs. high tone, like we talked about earlier).
+So we take them through different urge suppression techniques depending on where their muscles are to start out (again, low tone vs. high tone, like we talked about earlier).

 - Generally, we talk about using the pelvic floor contraction to get the bladder muscle to relax a little bit to help quell some of that urgency.